 Dutch Baby

-- Make the dutch baby: Preheat oven to 375F.
-Place 2 tablespoons butter in a 9-in cast iron skillet and place skillet in oven to heat butter.
+- Preheat oven to 400F.
+Place 2 tablespoons butter in a 9-in cast iron skillet and place skillet in oven to heat for 5 minutes until skillet is hot and butter is melted.
+Grip the handle of skillet with a hot pad and gently swirl to coat butter on all the sides.

 Lemon Curd

-- Whisk lemon curd continuously so the egg yolks don’t curdle, Continue whisking orange curd over simmering water until curd becomes smooth and thickened, about 8-10 minutes.
-Remove curd from heat and immediately add butter, 1 tablespoon at a time whisking well after each addition.
+- Whisk lemon curd frequently over medium-low heat until curd becomes smooth and thickened, about 8-10 minutes.
+Remove curd from heat and immediately add softened butter, 1 tablespoon at a time whisking well after each addition.

 - Serve dutch baby warm with lemon curd drizzled on top and powdered sugar if desired.
 Enjoy!